aveyilagrun/coursework-1-azhar-nurgaliyeva/comp0035_coursework1.md

 [Data Exploration]()

 ## Weekly progress reports

-Copy and paste from Moodle or use the following structure.
-Delete this instruction text.
+### Report 1
 What I did in the last week:
-- item
-- item
+- Got assigned a data set regarding the changes in journey types in London.
+- Went through the list of methodologies and chose the most suitable one for my data set.
+- Looked at the data set to understand the types of data there.

 What I plan to do in the next week:
-- item
-- item
+- Work on the problem statement
+- Identify tha target audience

+Issues blocking my progress (state 'None' if there are no issues):
+- There are no issues at the moment.

+### Report 2
+What I did in the last week:
+- Started editing comp0035_coursework1.md file with the selected methodology and reasoning.
+- I identified the target audience for the problem statement.
+- I have some ideas for the web app, but still thinking about which one should I go for.

+What I plan to do in the next week:
+- I plan to write up a problem statement and other business understanding related aspects in the document outline.
+- Start on data preparation and recognise the importance of data ethics.

 Issues blocking my progress (state ‘None’ if there are no issues):
-- item
-- item

-### Report 1

-### Report 2
+- The only issue I have is that I can't commit and push changes through Git on PyCharm at the moment.

 ### Report 3
+What I did in the last week:
+- Resolved the issue with pushing changes to GitHub.
+- Worked on the problem statement and target audience for the web app.

+What I plan to do in the next week:
+- Data exploration: graphs

+Issues blocking my progress (state ‘None’ if there are no issues):
+- None

 ### Report 4
+What I did in the last week:

+What I plan to do in the next week:

+Issues blocking my progress (state ‘None’ if there are no issues):

 ## References
 Use any [referencing style](https://library-guides.ucl.ac.uk/referencing-plagiarism/referencing-styles) that you are